euklad/BlogCode/Story-08-BlazorForms-Intro-Seeds/readme.md

 ## Summary
 Here we presented BlazorForms framework – open-source project that simplifies Blazor UI development and allows to create simple and maintainable C# code, that is very useful for low-budget projects and prototyping.
 The main idea is to place logic to Flows and Rules which is not UI-depended and is unit-testable; and Forms simply contain bindings between Model and UI controls.
-This is a brief presentation of BlazorForms and I have not covered different types of Flows, how to store Flow State between sessions, how to define Flows and Forms in Json, instead of C#, and many other features.
+This is a brief presentation of BlazorForms and we have not covered different types of Flows, how to store Flow State between sessions, how to define Flows and Forms in Json, instead of C#, and many other features.
 All that will be presented in my Blog https://www.codeproject.com/script/Articles/MemberArticles.aspx?amid=5359093&pageflow=FixedWidth.